theme-next/theme-next.org/source/docs/getting-started/index.md

 There are 2 variants to hook up NexT plugins:

-* Local installation (plugins scripts will loaded from your site).
+* Local installation (plugins scripts will be loaded from your site).
-* CDN links (plugins scripts will loaded from remote hosts).
+* CDN links (plugins scripts will be loaded from remote CDN hosts).

 {% note info %}
-If your site hosted on VPS (or any other) with NGINX configuration, recommended to use local installation.
-And if your files deployed to any free hosting service (Github, Gitlab, etc.), recommended to use CDN links.
+If your site is deployed to any free hosting service (Github, Gitlab, etc.), CDN links is recommended.
+CDN usually have faster speeds and no traffic restrictions.
 {% endnote %}

 {% tabs adding-plugins %}